ethersphere/storage-incentives/docs/SPAM_GRIEFING.md

 **7. Objective validity:** if all-revealing fabricated cohorts are in scope, require a bounded reveal-time sample/validity proof or design a timeout-and-fallback mechanism.
 This is a required liveness decision, not an optional hardening item.

-**8. Pause and migration:** unresolved round obligations survive coordinated pauses and stake migration.
-A migration cannot delete the target of a future freeze.

 ---

 ## How the mitigation package handles each attack